ApprenticeshipStandardsDotOrg/ApprenticeshipStandardsDotOrg/README.md

 command.

 The promotion can also be done through the Heroku Dashboard on the [Pipelines page](https://dashboard.heroku.com/pipelines/3657e91f-455e-4fa7-9da7-f6ddc1beb854).

-## Staging access
-The public staging site is available at: https://staging.apprenticeshipstandards.org<br>
-The admin staging site is available at: https://staging-admin.apprenticeshipstandards.org

-The current credentials for the public staging site are:

-Username: ApprenticeshipStandardsAdmin<br>
-Password: Pipe Fitter

-These values are set in the `BASIC_AUTH_` environment variables on the staging app in Heroku.

 ## AWS Setup
 If you will have access to AWS to manage the S3 buckets, [view the setup